-In general, the publication of the annual accounts is effectuated through electronic filing at the Trade Register where the company is registered according to its articles of association in accordance with the Decree on electronic filing Trade Register ('Besluit elektronische deponering Handelsregister').
-Mandatory electronic filing is gradually introduced for companies based on their respective size and is currently applicable for micro, small, and medium-sized companies.
-For financial years starting on or after 1 January 2019, exemptions from mandatory electronic filing are in place for large companies and certain other legal entities in accordance with the Decree on electronic filing Trade Register.
+In general, the publication of the annual accounts is effectuated through electronic filing via SBR at the Trade Register where the entity is registered according to its articles of association in accordance with the Decree on electronic filing Trade Register ('Besluit elektronische deponering Handelsregister'8).
+Mandatory electronic filing is gradually introduced for entities based on their respective size and is currently applicable for micro, small, and medium-sized entities.
+For financial years starting on or after 1 January 2019, exemptions from mandatory electronic filing are in place for large entities and associated medium-sized entities in accordance with the Decree on electronic filing Trade Register.